syncfusion-content/maui-docs/MAUI/Popup/getting-started.md

 documentation: ug
 ---

-# Getting Started with .NET Maui Popup (SfPopup)
+# Getting Started with .NET MAUI Popup (SfPopup)

-This section provides a quick overview of how to get start with the .NET Maui Popup (SfPopup) for Maui.
+This section provides a quick overview of how to get start with the .NET MAUI Popup (SfPopup) for MAUI.
 Walk through the entire process of creating the real-world SfPopup.

 ## Creating an application using the .NET MAUI Popup